Shimon Peres: Early life

 Peres told Rabbi Menachem Mendel Schneerson that he had been born as a result of a blessing his parents had received from a chassidic rebbe and that he was proud of it.
 Peres's grandfather, Rabbi Zvi Meltzer, a grandson of Rabbi Chaim Volozhin, had a great impact on his life.
-In an interview, Peres said: "As a child, I grew up in my grandfather's home. … I was educated by him. … My grandfather taught me Talmud.
+In an interview, Peres said: "As a child, I grew up in my grandfather's home. ...
+I was educated by him. ...
+My grandfather taught me Talmud.
 It was not as easy as it sounds.
 My home was not an observant one.
 My parents were not Orthodox but I was Haredi.
 At one point, I heard my parents listening to the radio on the Sabbath and I smashed it."
 When he was a child, Peres was taken by his father to Radun to receive a blessing from Rabbi Yisrael Meir Kagan (known as "the Chofetz Chaim").
 As a child, Peres would later say, "I did not dream of becoming president of Israel.
 My dream as a boy was to be a shepherd or a poet of stars."
 He inherited his love of French literature from his maternal grandfather.

 In 1932, Peres's father immigrated to Mandatory Palestine and settled in Tel Aviv.
 The family followed him in 1934.
 He attended Balfour Elementary School and High School, and Geula Gymnasium (High School for Commerce) in Tel Aviv.
 At 15, he transferred to Ben Shemen agricultural school and lived on Kibbutz Geva for several years.
-Peres was one of the founders of Kibbutz Alumot.

-In 1941, he was elected Secretary of HaNoar HaOved VeHaLomed, a Labor Zionist youth movement, and in 1944 returned to Alumot, where he had an agricultural training and worked as a farmer and a shepherd.
+During World War II, Peres' father enlisted in the British Army as a sapper in the Royal Engineers and was captured in Greece, returning to Palestine after spending most of the war as a POW.
+During his captivity, he hid his Jewish identity and was an inmate at Camp E715, a subcamp for POWs that was part of the Auschwitz concentration camp complex.
+While imprisoned there he met Charles Coward and may have helped him save Jewish Auschwitz inmates.
+After a failed escape attempt he was saved from execution by an Australian military chaplain.
+Peres' mother worked in a military parts factory and his future wife also served in the British Army as a nurse and truck driver.
+Peres by contrast showed more interest in local pioneering than the war effort, stating at the time that "the army and the war don't interest me."
+In 1941, he was elected Secretary of HaNoar HaOved VeHaLomed, a Labor Zionist youth movement.
+He was one of the founding pioneers of kibbutz Alumot, and did agricultural work while writing book reviews and newspaper opinion pieces.
+He also climbed Masada in 1942.